magmagcup/somequiz/final/README.md

 Welcome to storage!

 What you want to do?
-(C: Check food quantity from name): C Please enter food name: "Potato"
+(C: Check food quantity from name): C Please enter food name: PotatoChip
 We have ...
-Potato in our stock.
+PotatoChip in our stock.
 ~~~

 ## 4th task